 Cosmologies, colonialism and identity-building

 From the Native-American criticism of the NASA space program in the 1960-70 to indigenous mobilizations against space launch facilities in French Guinea, ancestral and animist systems of beliefs in colonized cultures outline how much space exploration is not a universal ambition embedded in the human being’s nature but a cultural construction related to a certain relationship with the Earth, celestial bodies, territory, and political exercise.
 Moreover, it appears that cosmological cultures influence, more or less directly, both domestic space strategies and the role of these policies in identity politics.
 Currently, I am investigating this topic in the cases of South Africa (see the documentary “Looking for Afronauts”), and Russia.

 A microsociology of international relations

-All these projects contribute to a common thread: discussing the political nature of human spaceflight as it has rarely been analyzed in social sciences and humanities — i.e. emphasizing the social, material and bodily dynamics of space exploration, furthermore empirically.
+All these projects contributed to a common thread: unveiling the social, material and bodily dynamics of human space exploration, furthermore empirically.

 Another project, started in early 2021, continued my work on space politics to expand it to nontraditional territories:

 Security beyond Terra: how territoriality shapes SOVEREIGNTY in ‘extreme’ environments